Unbinned Inference with Correlated Events: Numerical Results

 This binned baseline procedure provides a benchmark against which the performance of the unbinned unfolding (followed by either post-hoc binning for inference, or unbinned inference) can be compared.
 For each parameter, two sets of asymptotic analyses are performed: one obtained from the fit using the full covariance matrix (``cov'') and one using only the diagonal approximation (``cov\_diag'').
 We then calculate the mean asymptotic error and its standard error (SEM) over the 500 replicas.
 In parallel, the numerical uncertainty is obtained from the standard deviation of the best-fit parameter values across these replicas.

 First, we study the uncertainties in Figures~\ref{fig:mu_error_plot_with_errorbars} and~\ref{fig:var_error_plot_with_errorbars} for the fitted mean ($\mu$) and variance ($\sigma^2$), respectively.
 As the detector resolution deteriorates, the overall uncertainty increases, as expected.
 Notably, the numerical uncertainty matches the asymptotic error using the full covariance matrix but is consistently smaller than the asymptotic error computed using the diagonal covariance matrix, particularly for larger smearing values.
 This indicates that the standard asymptotic error estimation using only the diagonal values of the covariance matrix overestimates the true confidence intervals when the unfolding-induced correlations become significant.
+The cause of the jump in the graphs of~\ref{fig:var_error_plot_with_errorbars} is not known, but this does not affect our conclusions.
 These findings underscore the importance of incorporating the full covariance structure in the inference process when computing asymptotic uncertainties.

 Next, we quantify the bias in Figures~\ref{fig:mu_mean_values_with_errorbars} and~\ref{fig:var_mean_values_with_errorbars} for the evolution of the mean best-fit values of $\mu$ and $\sigma^2$, respectively.
 In these plots, the data points represent the average best-fit value at a given smearing, with vertical error bars corresponding to the SEM computed from the 500 replicas.
 In addition, a horizontal dashed red line marks the true parameter value.
 For both $\mu$ (Figure~\ref{fig:mu_mean_values_with_errorbars}), and $\sigma^2$ (Figure~\ref{fig:var_mean_values_with_errorbars}), the estimates computed both with and without using off--diagonal elements of the covariance matrix are similar.
 In particular, all of the methods show nearly the same bias as a function of smearing, which is covered by the uncertainty.
 The truth spectra are the same for each smearing and thus the uncertainties are very correlated between points.